 Pension law and family law are complex, and they interact in a number of ways in the case of spousal relationship breakdown.
 As a result, it is strongly recommended to obtain advice from a lawyer with experience in this area before making any decisions regarding the division of your pension.

-If you and your spouse/former spouse were married, Ontario law requires that the value of the pension you earned during your time together be included in the calculation of net family property.
+If your jurisdiction of employment is Ontario and you and your spouse/former spouse were married, Ontario law requires that the value of the pension you earned during your time together be included in the calculation of net family property.
 There is no requirement to divide the pension, only to consider its value in the division of all family property.

 For common-law spouses, there is no requirement under Ontario family law to divide net family property (including the value of any pension assets) on breakdown of their spousal relationship.
 You may however decide to do so.

-The new rules, which apply to new cases as well as past cases without a pre-2012 legal agreement providing for the division of pension, bring these key changes:
+In Ontario, the rules which apply to new cases as well as past cases without a pre-2012 legal agreement providing for the division of pension include:

 - Immediate settlement of benefits - Where a member and their former spouse agree or are required to divide the value of the member’s pension, the spouse’s portion of the Family Law Value will be immediately split from the member’s entitlement.
 Though settled immediately, the former spouse’s share may be transferred to a locked-in account until retirement age.

-- Prescribed process and forms - Members, their spouses / former spouses and the Plan will be required to use several detailed forms created by the Financial Services Commission of Ontario (FSCO) throughout the process of applying for a valuation through to instructing the Plan on their decision about the division of the Family Law Value of the pension.
+- Prescribed process and forms - Members, their former spouses and the Plan will be required to use several detailed forms created by the Financial Services Regulatory Authority of Ontario (FSRA) throughout the process of applying for a valuation through to instructing the Plan on their decision about the division of the Family Law Value of the pension.

 Click here to access the procedures and forms for requesting a pension valuation from the Plan.